Transcript: Plant-Based Diet & Mood

 Below is an approximation of this video’s audio content.
 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.

 Speaking of chilling out, there’s a stereotype.
 The angry vegetarian.
 Who wants to eat healthy if it will just make you cranky?
 Well, a new study was just released on the emotional health and mood states of vegetarians.
-We know about the physical health benefits, but might that come at a cost to their mental health, particularly with regard to mood.
+We know about the physical health benefits, but might that come at the cost of their mental health, particularly with regard to mood?

-They used two two psychological tests: What’s called a Profile of Mood States, looking at depression, anger, hostility, fatigue, confusion.
-And the Depression Anxiety Stress Scale, designed to measure negative mood states: depression, hopelessness, lack of interest, anhedonia—which means lack of pleasure—anxiety, stress, agitation, irritability, and impatience with people.
+They used two psychological tests—what’s called a Profile of Mood States; looking at depression, anger, hostility, fatigue, confusion; and the Depression Anxiety Stress Scale, designed to measure negative mood states: hopelessness, lack of interest, anhedonia (which means lack of pleasure), anxiety, stress, agitation, irritability, and impatience with people.

-They offer two explanations: First, if you’re unhealthy, if you’re sick all the time, going back and forth to doctors, dealing with HMOs—of course you’re going to be more irritable, stressed, and depressed.
-So they suggest the emotional health of vegetarians may in part be a result of their superior physical health.
+They offer two explanations.
+First, if you’re unhealthy, I mean, if you’re sick all the time, going back and forth to doctors, dealing with HMOs—of course you’re going to be more irritable, stressed, and depressed.
+So, they suggest the emotional health of vegetarians may be in part a result of their superior physical health.
 The second reason may be arachidonic acid.

-Arachidonic acid is taken in through the diet, metabolized in the body to produce inflammatory mediators.
-In fact that’s how anti-inflammatory drugs like aspirin and ibuprofen work, by interfering with the conversion of arachidonic acid into compounds that produce inflammation, pain, and swelling.
+Arachidonic acid is metabolized in the body to produce inflammatory mediators.
+In fact, that’s how anti-inflammatory drugs like aspirin and ibuprofen work—by interfering with the conversion of arachidonic acid into compounds that produce inflammation, pain, and swelling.